angelhof/angelhof.github.io/teaching/spring-2026-cs134/assignment2.md

     80% passed = 25% points, 70% passed = 12.5% points, below 70% passed = no points.
     Also, in order to speed up the autograder's run time, some test cases
     <strong>may be run in parallel</strong> by running multiple instances of `go test` at the same time (there is no
-    file I/O required for this and future projects that may cause collisions as in assignment 1). <strong>Please start early as the autograder may take up to 40 minutes to run!</strong>
+    file I/O required for this and future projects that may cause collisions as in assignment 1).
+    Each test also has a timeout - please ensure your code runs below this limit.
+If your test cases pass in a similar amount of time as the output included in the specification, your code should be good.
+We reserve the right to increase the timeout at any time, including after the late submission deadline.
+    <strong>Please start early as the autograder may take up to 40 minutes to run!</strong>
 </p>

 <hr />